SESYNC-ci/sesync-ci.github.io/quickstart/_posts/2020-01-08-Using-the-SESYNC-Cluster.md

 Rscript --vanilla myRcode.R
 ```
-This script tells tells the scheduler and linux that this is a shell script and should be run using the bash shell (`#!/bin/bash`), using one CPU (`-n 1`) and that it should launch your R script with default configuration settings (`Rscript --vanilla myRcode.R`).
+This script tells the scheduler and linux that this is a shell script and should be run using the bash shell (`#!/bin/bash`), using one CPU (`-n 1`) and that it should launch your R script with default configuration settings (`Rscript --vanilla myRcode.R`).

 Open the terminal in RStudio (Tools -> Terminal -> New Terminal).